-We don't have this item in our store right now, please allow 2-3 working days for it to be transferred to our retail store.
+We don't have this item in our store right now.
+Please enquire for availability.

 Shipping costs are automatically calculated during checkout.
 The price of shipping varies based on the delivery location.
 Select items may be be eligible for free shipping.

 Oversize items such as very large telescopes may only be available via pickup from a depot or a business address.
 For a list of available depots, click here